HowDidIGitHere/DuckHunt/README.md

 - New settings with different targets

 ## Acknowledgments
-- Of course this is an homage to the classic NES Duck Hunt game and Nintendo owns all rights.
-This fan cr3eation has no official connection to the original game, nor its later iterations.
+- Of course this is an homage to the classic NES Duck Hunt game and [Nintendo](https://www.nintendo.com/) owns all rights.
+This fan creation has no official connection to the original game, nor its later iterations.
 - The background was sourced from [WallpaperAccess](https://wallpaperaccess.com/aesthetic-pixel-art), so check them out!